 Crowdfunding is an alternative type of start-up funding, especially for entrepreneurs that want to promote their business as well as raise finance.
 There are plenty of crowdfunding platforms out there, and it’s not too difficult to set up your campaign.
 You’ll need to tell a compelling story about your product and brand, and the more content you can produce the better your chances will be.
 As well as rewards-based crowdfunding (offering discounts or early-access to products), you can choose to give away equity in return for cash.

 Because of the potential impact on your company of shares-based crowdfunding, we strongly advise you use a lawyer to help structure your crowdfunding offer and guide you through any regulations you’ll need to comply with.
 You may have to pay a fee to list.
 Our crowdfunding lawyers have helped many entrepreneurial businesses like yours achieve their goals.
-Get in contact with us today for a free initial consultation.
+Get in contact with us today for an initial no-obligation consultation.

 How to attract seed funding